Consider allowing JavaScript. Otherwise, you have to be proficient in

 Given, that is only of historical interest.

-The requirement of performing multiple dose studies was lifted in 2012 by Health Canada.
-If such studies are performed, the pre-dose concentrations have to be reported.11
+The requirement of performing multiple dose studies was lifted by Health Canada in 2012.
+However, if such studies are performed, the pre-dose concentrations determined immediately before a dose at steady state (Cpd) have to be reported.11

 A statistical method is not given in any guidance of the FDA.
 A statement about the current practice:13